 |Quick Facts: Computer Programmers|

-Computer programmers usually work in offices, most commonly in the computer systems design and related services industry and information services industry.
+Programmers usually work in offices, most commonly in the computer systems design and related services industry.

 Most computer programmers have a bachelor’s degree; however, some employers hire workers with an associate’s degree.
 Most programmers specialize in a few programming languages.

-Employment of computer programmers is expected to increase 12 percent from 2010 to 2020, about as fast as the average for all occupations.
-Since computer programming can be done from anywhere in the world, companies often hire programmers in countries that have lower wages.
+Employment of computer programmers is projected to decline 7 percent from 2016 to 2026.
+Computer programming can be done from anywhere in the world, so companies sometimes hire programmers in countries where wages are lower.

 Compare the job duties, education, job growth, and pay of computer programmers with similar occupations.